OCXStandard/.github/profile/README.md

 # The Open Class 3D Exchange (OCX) organisation
-The [OCX organisation](https:/3docx.org) is an open standardisation inititive promoting the OCX standard (a [neutral XML format](https://github.com/OCXStandard/OCX_Schema)) as an [interoperability satndard between ship designers/yards and classification socities](https://3docx.org/what-distinguishes-the-ocx-standard-from-other-shipbuilding-standars).
+The [OCX organisation](https:/3docx.org) is an open standardisation inititive promoting the OCX standard (a [neutral XML format](https://github.com/OCXStandard/OCX_Schema)) as an [interoperability standard between ship designers/yards and classification socities](https://3docx.org/what-distinguishes-the-ocx-standard-from-other-shipbuilding-standars).

 ## About the OCX Consortium
 The Consortium keeps the latest version of the exchange standard updated.
 The OCX exchange standard is public, which means that it can be downloaded by anybody and used under the terms of [the public license](https://3docx.org/legal-notice).